GEM-benchmark/NL-Augmenter/transformations/spanish_gender_swap/README.md

 Author: Juan Diego Rodriguez (juand-r@utexas.edu) <br>  Affiliation: UT Austin

-**NOTE:** This requires the Spanish spacy model `es_core_news_lg` (version 3.0.0), available at https://github.com/explosion/spacy-models/releases/download/es_core_news_lg-3.0.0/es_core_news_lg-3.0.0.tar.gz The smaller Spanish spacy models led to grammatical agreement errors due to more frequent POS and dependency errors.
+**NOTE:** This is currently using the small Spanish spacy model `es_core_news_sm`  (version 3.0.0).
+However, the smaller Spanish spacy models led to more grammatical agreement errors due to more frequent POS and dependency errors; the large model (`es_core_news_lg`) produces less errors.

-**NOTE: given names swapping is not implemented yet, but will be there soon.**

 ## What does this transformation do?
 All masculine nouns, pronouns and (optionally) given names are swapped from masculine to feminine.
 Then the gender of any adjectives, determiners, pronouns and participles associated with the gender-swapped nouns are changed as well.
 This was done using a gazeteer, a list of adjective modification rules, and *spacy*'s dependency parser and POS tagger.
+If `swap_names` is set to True, then given names will also be swapped from male to female, in the same manner and using the same data as the `gender_culture_diverse_name` (except that names with ambigious genders and names consisting of fewer than three characters were removed).

 ## Why is this transformation important?
 Gender stereotypes in natural language can be replicated or amplified by NLP systems.
 Much work so far has focused on mitigating this problem for English, but gender stereotypes are present in other langauges such as Spanish.
 For example, *engineer* is more likely to be translated as *ingeniero*, and *nurse* is more likely to be translated as *enfermera* (Stanovsky et al., 2019; Zhou et al., 2019; Zmigrod et al., 2019).
 In addition to being widely spoken, Spanish is also interesting because all Spanish nouns -- and many words associated with them -- have grammatical gender.
 There is an existing "Gender swap" transformation, but it only targets English.